binhe-ye/log-sorting/README.md

    - We don't need to store the log entries, just print them to stdout.
 1. Do this _efficiently_.
 There are time and space complexities afoot!

-We expect candidates to spend 1-3 hours on this exercise.

-**We want to see you flex your CS muscles!!!
-Use the appropriate data structures to satisfy the time and space complexities inherent to the problem!!!**

 ## Solutions